NikSchaefer/gatsby/docs/docs/reference/local-development/fast-refresh.md

 ## How It Works

-- If you edit a file that only exports React component(s), Fast Refresh will update the code only for that file, and re-render your component.
+- If you edit a file that only exports React component(s), Fast Refresh will update the code only for that file and re-render your component.
 You can edit anything in that file, including styles, rendering logic, event handlers, or effects.
-- If you edit a file with exports that aren't React components, Fast Refresh will re-run both that file, and the other files importing it.
+- If you edit a file with exports that aren't React components, Fast Refresh will re-run both that file and the other files importing it.
 So if both `Button.js` and `Modal.js` import `theme.js`, editing `theme.js` will update both components.
 - Finally, if you edit a file that's imported by files outside of the React tree, Fast Refresh will fall back to doing a full reload.
-You might have a file which renders a React component but also exports a value that is imported by a non-React component.
+You might have a file that renders a React component but also exports a value that is imported by a non-React component.
 For example, maybe your component also exports a constant, and a non-React utility file imports it.
 In that case, consider migrating the constant to a separate file and importing it into both files.
 This will re-enable Fast Refresh to work.
 Other cases can usually be solved in a similar way.

 ## Error Resilience